Financial assistance

 Compensation boards

-If your reduced mobility results from a road accident, a work injury or a crime, home adaptation may be covered.
+If your reduced mobility results from a road accident, a work injury or a crime, home adaptation (ramp included) may be covered — no fixed cap, with prior authorization.

 • We provide the documentation